-Senate OKs bill to secure Capitol, help Afghans with visas
+Congress passes bill to fund Capitol security, Afghan visas

-WASHINGTON (AP) — An emergency spending bill passed by the Senate 98-0 on Thursday would bolster security at the Capitol and repay outstanding debts from the Jan.
-6 insurrection.
-The $2.1 billion bill would also increase the number of visas for allies who worked alongside Americans in the Afghanistan war.
+WASHINGTON (AP) — Congress overwhelmingly passed emergency legislation Thursday that would bolster security at the Capitol, repay outstanding debts from the violent Jan.
+6 insurrection and increase the number of visas for allies who worked alongside Americans in the Afghanistan war.

+The $2.1 billion bill now goes to President Joe Biden for his signature.
+The Senate approved the legislation early Thursday afternoon, 98-0, and the House passed it immediately afterward, 416-11.

-Democrats and Republicans struck an agreement on the legislation this week, saying the money is urgently needed for the Capitol Police and for the translators and others who worked closely with U.S. government troops and civilians in Afghanistan.
+Senators struck a bipartisan agreement on the legislation this week, two months after the House had passed a bill that would have provided around twice as much for Capitol security.
+But House leaders said they would back the Senate version anyway, arguing the money is urgently needed for the Capitol Police and for the translators and others who worked closely with U.S. government troops and civilians in Afghanistan.

 The bill loosens some requirements for the visas, which lawmakers say are especially pressing as the U.S. military withdrawal enters its final weeks and Afghan allies face possible retaliation from the Taliban.

-The House is expected to vote on the legislation in the coming days and send it to President Joe Biden.

-The money for the Capitol — including for police salaries, the National Guard and to better secure windows and doors around the building — comes more than six months after the violent insurrection by former President Donald Trump’s supporters and is scaled back from a House-passed bill and previous Democratic proposals.
+The money for the Capitol — including for police salaries, the National Guard and to better secure windows and doors around the building — comes more than six months after the insurrection by former President Donald Trump’s supporters.
+The broad support in both chambers is a rare note of agreement between the two parties in response to the attack, as many Republicans still loyal to Trump have avoided the subject.
+The former president’s loyalists brutally beat police and hundreds of them broke into the building, interrupting the certification of Biden’s election win.

-Democrats have said that if Congress doesn’t pass the bill, money would start running out for officers’ salaries by August and that the National Guard might have to cancel some training programs.
+Democrats have said that if Congress didn’t pass the bill, money would start running out for officers’ salaries by August and that the National Guard might have to cancel some training programs.

 “We can’t let that happen,” Senate Majority Leader Chuck Schumer said before the vote.
 He said the agreement “shouldn’t have taken this long” but that passing the legislation is living up to Congress’ responsibility to keep the Capitol safe “and to make sure that the people who risk their lives for us and protect us get the help they need.”

 The bill’s passage comes after four police officers who fought off the rioters in the Jan.
-6 attack testified in an emotional House hearing on Tuesday and detailed the “medieval” battle in which they were brutally beaten and verbally assaulted.
+6 attack testified in an emotional House hearing on Tuesday and detailed the “medieval” battle in which they were beaten and verbally assaulted.
 House Speaker Nancy Pelosi suggested on Wednesday that the hearing had perhaps “jarred the Senate to move in a bipartisan way to pass this legislation.”

-A more generous bill narrowly passed the House in May, but no Republicans supported it and some liberal Democrats voted against it as well.
-In the Senate, Republicans rejected Leahy’s earlier $3.7 billion proposal before they negotiated the final version.
+The more generous bill narrowly passed the House in May, but no Republicans supported it and some liberal Democrats voted against it as well.
+On Thursday, only 11 Republicans and Democrats opposed it.

+In the Senate, Republicans rejected an earlier $3.7 billion proposal by Democrats before they negotiated the final version.

-Pelosi said the Senate bill is months overdue.
+Pelosi said on Wednesday that the legislation was months overdue.

 “It’s not what we sent, it’s certainly not what we need, but it’s a good step forward,” she said.
 “It doesn’t mean that we’re finished, but it does mean that we can’t wait another day until we strengthen the Capital Police force, strengthen the Capitol.”